50 Great Things to Do in Lockdown

 Go for a walk or run

-In most places, unless you are under a strict stay-indoors mandate, you are still allowed to go outside for exercise while still following self-quarantining rules.
-(Not in groups and while staying at least six feet away from others, of course.)
-This is something you should take advantage of daily as exercise and sunshine are two of the best things you can do for your physical and mental health.
-Nature is one of the wonderful things that will never be cancelled!
+You are still allowed to go outside for exercise, albeit not in groups and while staying at least six feet away from others.
+This is something you should take advantage of daily as exercise and fresh air are two of the best things you can do for your physical and mental health.

 Press the big red button